-Toyota made the unusual decision to unveil their latest concept car at the 2012 International Tokyo Toy Show.
+Toyota made the unusual decision to unveil the Camette concept at the 2012 International Tokyo Toy Show.
 Toyota say the Camette is a family-orientated concept; although it better be a one-child family as the Camette only has three seats, and that kid better not need a stroller because there’s no room for that either.
 So really, while Toyota are saying the Camette is a family vehicle.
 It isn’t.

 The Toyota Camette’s main appeal is in its versatility.
 The concept features fast-change body panels allowing the vehicle to be quickly and easily reconfigured for a variety of purposes.
 Toyota say this customizable approach to vehicle design is intended to; “give parents and children the chance to become more familiar with the workings of motor vehicles.”
 At the show Toyota revealed two different versions of the Camette; the cutesy-looking Sora, and a wannabe baby hummer called the Daichi.